commonhaus/foundation/templates/README.md

     ```md
     Contributor License Agreement

-    Contributions to JReleaser are protected by a CLA.
+    Contributions to My_Cool_Commonhaus_Project are protected by a CLA.
     Please read the document before making a contribution.
     You’ll be asked to digitally sign the document on your first contribution.
     Feel free to open a discussion topic if you have questions.